 *

 Considering I’m writing about a conversation that took place over 25 years ago, it’s interesting to hear how a interview answer impacted me in such profound ways.
-Do keep reading Your Influence Matters at the Art of Simple today, and be sure to tell me your thoughts or if YOU remember something someone said forever ago that influences you to this day.
+Do keep reading at the , and be sure to tell me your thoughts or if YOU remember something someone said forever ago that influences you to this day.

 Pin It on Pinterest